stajichlab/PHYling/README.md

 - Using pyhmmer to improve the multithread performance in hmmsearch and hmmalign.
 - Implement all stuff in python.
 The entire program will be more readable and maintainable.
 - Simplify some steps and reduce the intermediate files as much as possible.
+- Muscle is now available for alternative alignment method.

 ## Usage
 PHYling is a package to extract phylogenomic markers and build a phylogenetic